Luke and Laura: Ice Princess saga (1981–1984)

 Scott is able to be talked out of contesting his divorce.
 In 1982, Laura mysteriously disappears off of a pier in Port Charles and is presumed dead.
 Jackie Templeton (Demi Moore) reveals her sister Laura Templeton (Janine Turner) disappeared under similar circumstances.
 The two friends discover a thief named David Gray was behind the disappearances.
 While Laura Templeton was not harmed, Gray revealed he had killed Laura Spencer, leading Luke to kill him during a fight.
 Luke, though still uncertain about his wife's ultimate fate, begins an affair with scam artist Holly Sutton (Emma Samms).
 Their affair is cut short when Luke is presumed dead in an avalanche.
 Holly falls in love with Robert, despite Luke revealing he is alive.

 In 1983, an increasingly lonely Luke decides to run for mayor of Port Charles, and wins the election.
 While celebrating his victory, Laura Spencer reveals she is alive and had been kidnapped by the Cassadine family.
-Mikkos' cousin (later retconned as eldest son) Stavros Cassadine (then John Martinuzzi) had spared her life since he had fallen in love with her.
-He forced her to marry him, though the marriage was invalid because she was already married to Luke.
+Mikkos' cousin (later retconned as eldest son) Stavros Cassadine (then played by John Martinuzzi) had spared her life since he had fallen in love with her.
+He forced her to marry him, although the marriage was invalid because she was already married to Luke.
 Stavros came to town to claim his wife but was killed after falling down a flight of stairs after a struggle with Luke.
 The couple attempted to settle into their roles in politics but found the roles stifling, and decided to leave Port Charles in order to see the world.

-In 1984, Robert helped Luke when he was accused of murder in Mexico so that Luke would be free to be with Laura.
-When Luke was finally cleared, he returned to Laura, who announced the joyous news that she was pregnant.
-The Spencers immediately shared their news with their friends.
-With the revelation, Luke and Laura made what seemingly would be their last appearance on General Hospital.
+In 1984, Robert helps Luke when he is accused of murder in Mexico, so that Luke would be free to be with Laura.
+When Luke is finally cleared, he returns to Laura, who announces the joyous news that she is pregnant.
+The Spencers immediately share their news with their friends.
+With this revelation, Luke and Laura made what seemingly would be their last appearance on General Hospital.
 In the following years, passing references to the couple would be made by several characters.

 Later that year, Laura's mother Lesley appears to die in a car accident (later revealed to be arranged by the Cassadine family).